Author: Dr. Theo Notteboom

 The World Association for Waterborne Transport Infrastructure (PIANC) has developed design guidelines for harbor approach channels.
 They relate to vertical (channel depth, air draught) and horizontal (channel width) dimensions.
-Also, They contain guidelines on squat, under keel clearance in muddy channel beds, methods for predicting vertical ship motions due to waves, and tools for ship maneuvering simulation and capacity simulation modeling.
-Although there is are a wide variety of port sites and physical constraints, construction, and engineering techniques have been standardized.
+Also, they contain guidelines on squat, under keel clearance in muddy channel beds, methods for predicting vertical ship motions due to waves, and tools for ship maneuvering simulation and capacity simulation modeling.
+Although there is a wide variety of port sites and physical constraints, construction, and engineering techniques have been standardized.

 In some ports, terminals can only be reached when seagoing vessels pass through a lock or tide gate.
 The largest locks in seaports can be found in ports such as Antwerp (Belgium) and Amsterdam (the Netherlands).
 Some major canals, such as the Panama Canal, also feature lock systems that set ship size standards around which ships and port terminal characteristics are designed.

 A quay wall is a soil retaining structure that provides a mooring place for ships, bearing capacity for crane loads, goods and storage, and sometimes a water-retaining function.

 The basic role of a berthing structure is to accommodate a particular vessel or range of vessels as well as cargo handling operations.
 There is a wide variety of berth structures with different characteristics with a variety of engineering considerations.
 More specifically, the method and sequence of construction, the availability of construction materials, and the support of major construction plants such as cement-making can determine the type of structure finally selected.
 This structure and the availability of construction equipment can significantly influence the construction schedule in view of factors such as weather downtime and the availability of contractors.

 General parameters that are considered when choosing an appropriate quay wall type include:

 - Dredging and filling in order to minimize the environmental impact of those operations.